c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 Ctrl+v      # Enter Visual Block mode (for comment lines)
 >           # Indent to the right
 <           # Indent to the left
-.           # Repeat the last change
+.           # Repeat the last command
 ~           # Toggle character case

 :retab      # converts tabs to space